Talk to me about pro-dom work, what is it?

 What’re the best three things about being a pro-dom?

-Best three things are getting paid to do something I am passionate about, working for myself, and having the opportunity to create meaningful and intense connections.
-Oh and I love theater and the opportunity to perform.
+Best three things are getting paid to do something I am passionate about, the chance to learn and grow alongside of the folks who I work with, and the opportunity to co-create meaningful connections.

-What's the most important qualitys to you in a client?
+What's the most important qualities to you in a client?

 Respectful, willing to push themselves, trust – although that is developed over time.
 Overall having the ability to communicate is key.
 There's nothing sexier than someone who knows what they want and how to ask for it.